gncnpk/MN511toCOT/README.md

-# MN511 to CoT
+# 511 to CoT
-### A PyTAK application that pulls cameras and road reports from 511mn.org and pushes it to TAK as a CoT Event.
+### A PyTAK application that pulls cameras and road reports from 511 Data Feeds and pushes it to TAK as a CoT Event.

 ## Installation